knative/docs/docs/eventing/samples/iot-core/README.md

 We now have everything installed and ready to go.
 We will generate events and see them in the subscriber.

-1. Run the following program to generate events.
+1. Run the following program to generate events:

     ```shell
     go run github.com/knative/docs/docs/eventing/samples/iot-core/generator \